GeekyCoder7/OpenCore-EFI-Lenovo-Y50-70/README.md

   - 16GB DDR4 Ram
   - Broadcom BCM94352Z (Network card)

+  ### For UHD users ONLY:
+  - If you wish to use "Config-UHD.plist", you need to delete "Config.plist" and rename "Config-UHD.plist" to "Config.plist"

   ### For Dual Boot Users ONLY:
  - Make sure you have your Microsoft folder in your EFI, you need to add manually into your config.plist like this: <br>
   Misc -> BlessOverride -> \EFI\Microsoft\Boot\bootmgfw.efi <br>

-  Or you can simply use the file named "Config-DualBoot.plist", but you just have to delete the "Config.plist" and rename "Config-DualBoot.plist" into "Config.plist".
+  #### You can simply use the file named "Config-DualBoot.plist" for SHD and "Config-DualBoot-UHD.plist" for 4K UHD, but you just have to delete the "Config.plist" and rename it to "Config.plist".

  Before updating any kext create pendrive copy of actual EFI so if something wont